Connecting Adults and Students to Achieve

 Our CASA program is administered by two Coordinators, who oversee the House Directors and coordinate the agenda,activities and focus for each meeting.

 CASA is structured with 8 Houses (Faith, Courage,Truth, Wisdom, Peace, Hope, Mercy and Joy) each made up of about 8 families.
 Each family consists of 2 adults and about 20 students.
 Families meet weekly and engage in games and activities aimed at fostering stronger connections between family members.
-Houses meet about once a trimester.
+Houses meet about once a year.
 Every student and almost every adult in the building take part in the weekly family meetings.